 For some of the best hidden beaches and coves along the coast, check out our interactive map

 However, if you don’t want to walk the coast you can sit back and relax on some of the most picturesque beaches in the whole of the UK.
-Many of them have a Mediterranean feel with turquoise water and sub-tropical plants lining the sand.
+One of the best things to see in Cornwall, many of them have a Mediterranean feel with turquoise water and sub-tropical plants lining the sand.
 Cornwall’s beaches are also renowned for being some of the best surfing beaches in the whole of Europe with the national championships regularly being hosted here.
-It’s not just surfing that you can get up to while on holiday in Cornwall either, with coasteering, bodyboarding, stand-up paddle boarding and sailing all being widely available on the Cornish coast.
+It’s not just surfing that you can get up to while on you holiday either, with coasteering, bodyboarding, stand-up paddle boarding and sailing all being widely available on the Cornish coast.

 Discover the best beaches in Cornwall with our Essential Cornwall Beach Guide